LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Characters/PC/Brannon/Primalas.md

 Fond of the game Liar's dice, Primalas' sole regular excursion would be to play with the ship's crew. [[Ingo]] was the only one of which that ever gave him trouble.

 Primalas paid for passage to Seni to research its culture and visit the [[Imperial library of Heinabergsar]]

+Primalas had a shard of opaque black crystal that seemed to